 Tennessee places high value on the deployment and regular use of all safety technology in order to improve the overall safety of the roads.
-Currently there are six types of e-screening equipment at the 8 inspection facilities throughout the state.
+Tennessee currently has six types of e-screening equipment at the seven inspection facilities throughout the state.
 The below grid identifies the e-screening equipment utilized at each inspection location.